Embed This Data

 - $61.6 billion

 - 3.5% growth

 - 3.4% 5-year compound annual growth

 - FDI Inflow:

-Costa Rica’s history of democratic stability has contributed to one of Latin America’s highest levels of foreign direct investment per capita.
-The portion of the population living in poverty, however, has remained above 20 percent for nearly two decades, and the social safety net has begun to unravel due to growing fiscal constraints on public spending.
-President Laura Chinchilla has come under increasing criticism for corruption and her government’s lack of transparency.
-While Costa Rica remains safer than many of its neighbors, it is experiencing rising crime rates.
-It also has an ongoing border dispute with Nicaragua.
+Luis Guillermo Solís of the Partido Acción Ciudadana was elected president in 2014, ousting the incumbent Partido Liberación Nacional amid concerns over corruption.
+The peaceful transfer of power highlighted the long history of democratic stability that has contributed to one of Latin America’s highest levels of foreign direct investment per capita.
+Nevertheless, many people live in poverty and work in the underground economy.
+Fiscal and structural reforms to liberalize the economy are long overdue.
+While Costa Rica remains safer than many of its neighbors, crime rates are rising.
+There is an ongoing border dispute with Nicaragua.
 Costa Rica has benefited from foreign investments in electronics and health care, and the Central America–Dominican Republic–United States Free Trade Agreement (CAFTA–DR) has opened insurance and telecommunications to private investors.

-Costa Rica’s top individual income tax rate is 25 percent, and the corporate tax rate is 30 percent.
+The top individual income tax rate is 25 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a general sales tax and a real property tax.
-Total tax revenue is 21.9 percent of GDP.
-Government expenditures are 18.2 percent of GDP, and public debt has been around 35 percent of GDP.
+The overall tax burden equals 21.9 percent of the domestic economy.
+Government spending amounts to 18.3 percent of gross domestic product, and public debt is equivalent to around 37 percent of yearly domestic income.

 The environment for business formation is now more streamlined, but regulatory compliance remains time-consuming.
 Obtaining necessary permits still takes more than 100 days.
 The labor market remains relatively flexible, although a modest increase in the minimum wage went into force in July 2013.
 The government maintains price controls and in 2014 announced a one-year extension of price supports for rice.